cplusplus/transactional-memory-ts2/README.md

 \textbf{Acknowledgement}

-Thank you to the Editing team of Michael Wong, Paul McKenney, Maged Michael, and Jens Maurer.
+Thank you to the Editing team of Michael Wong, Hans Boehm, and Jens Maurer.